iamayushsharmaa/Travel-Ai/README.md

-TripTide - Travel Planner App
+🌍 TripTide - Your Ultimate Travel Planner App

-Overview
+🚀 Overview

-TripTide is a user-friendly travel planner application designed to help users plan, organize, and enjoy seamless travel experiences.
-Whether you're embarking on a solo adventure or a group trip, TripTide simplifies itinerary creation, destination exploration, and budget tracking, all in one place.
+TripTide is your go-to travel companion, designed to craft unforgettable journeys with ease.
+Whether you're a solo explorer or planning a group getaway, TripTide transforms travel planning into a seamless, stress-free experience.
+From building detailed itineraries to tracking budgets and discovering hidden gems, TripTide has you covered! 🌴✈️

-Features
+✨ Key Features

-Itinerary Builder: Create detailed travel plans with timelines, activities, and destinations.
+📅 Itinerary Builder: Craft personalized travel plans with drag-and-drop timelines for activities, flights, and more.

-Destination Explorer: Discover popular attractions, restaurants, and hidden gems with curated recommendations.
+🗺️ Destination Explorer: Uncover top attractions, local eateries, and off-the-beaten-path spots with curated recommendations.

-Budget Tracker: Monitor expenses and set budget limits for flights, accommodations, and activities.
+💰 Budget Tracker: Stay on top of expenses with real-time tracking and budget alerts.

-Collaboration Tools: Share itineraries with travel companions for real-time updates and planning.
+🤝 Collaboration Hub: Share and co-edit itineraries with travel buddies in real-time.

-Offline Access: Save itineraries and key details for offline use during travel.
+📴 Offline Mode: Download plans and access them anywhere, even without Wi-Fi.

-Weather Integration: Check real-time weather forecasts for your destinations.
+🌤️ Weather Insights: Get live weather updates for your destinations to plan smarter.

-Technologies Used
+🛠️ Technologies Used

-Frontend: React Native (for cross-platform mobile support) or React (for web)
+Frontend: React Native (cross-platform mobile) or React (web) for a smooth, responsive UI.

-Backend: Node.js with Express
+Backend: Node.js + Express for robust server-side logic.

-Database: MongoDB for storing user data and itineraries
+Database: MongoDB for scalable storage of user data and itineraries.

+APIs:

-APIs: Google Maps API (for location services), OpenWeather API (for weather data)
+Google Maps API 🗺️ for location-based services.

+OpenWeather API 🌞 for real-time weather data.

-Authentication: Firebase or JWT for secure user login
+Authentication: Firebase or JWT for secure user management.